 M.S. in Kinesiology

 This will be a generalist masters in kinesiology.
-Students may choose to specialize in athletic training, biomechanics, exercise physiology or physical activity.
+Students may choose to specialize their course content in areas specific to sports medicine, biomechanics, exercise physiology or physical activity.
 The projected enrollment of this program is 30 full-time students.
 This program requires a minimum of 33 graduate credits, including at least 6 thesis credits.

-This program will educate the best-prepared leaders who have rigorous training in emerging research areas such as athletic training, biomechanics and physical activity.
+This program will educate the best-prepared leaders who have rigorous training in emerging research areas such as sports medicine, biomechanics and physical activity.
 The kinesiology master of science is a popular degree as either a terminal degree or together with a doctoral degree in biology, neuroscience, exercise physiology or physical education.

 The need for trained kinesiology professionals is continuing to grow.
 For example, according to the Bureau of Labor Statistics, the field of exercise physiologist is expected to grow by 13% from 2016 to 2026, faster than average for other fields.
 Individuals trained as athletic trainers are expected to have a 23% increase in positions from 2016 to 2026, which is much faster than average for many professions.
 There is a demand for well-trained individuals in all fields of kinesiology.
 This is especially true with the aging of the current workforce in this area and the aging of the baby boomers.

 Admission to the Kinesiology Master of Science program